Welcome

 Press release KIT (in German)

-Nadja Alina Henke, Gözde Kabay, and Jingyuan Xu from KIT Receive Funding from the Nexus Program of the Carl Zeiss Foundation
+Nadja Alina Henke, Gözde Kabay, and Jingyuan Xu from KIT receive Funding from the Nexus Program of the Carl Zeiss Foundation

 Three young scientists from the Karlsruhe Institute of Technology (KIT) were successful with their projects at the Carl Zeiss Foundation.
 Within the CZS Nexus funding program, they will now each receive around 1.5 million euros for a period of up to five years.
 Dr. Nadja Alina Henke is researching how bioprocesses can be precisely scaled from laboratory scale to industrial scale, Dr. Gözde Kabay is developing biosensors for rapid diagnosis of kidney damage, and Dr. Jingyuan Xu is investigating the development of CO₂-neutral and electricity-free refrigeration.